mchenliu/SQL-Project/README.md

 # Introduction
-This project focuses on exploring jobs in data analytics.
+:mega: This project focuses on exploring jobs in data analytics.
 Including revealing top-paying jobs, highly-demanded skills and what skills pays the most.
 My initial intention was to focus on the New Zealand and Australia market but due to data collection limitation, this project will explore all job postings.

-Check out SQL queries here: [project_sql folder](/project_sql/)
+:computer: Check out SQL queries here: [project_sql folder](/project_sql/)

 # Background
 This project is created under the guidance of Luke Barousse's [SQL Course](https://lukebarousse.com/sql).
 The goal of this project is to demontrate my understanding of SQL.